 Best Overall: Away Kids’ Carry-On

-Best Budget: Skip Hop Zoo Kids Rolling Luggage
+Best Budget: Skip Hop Zoo Kids Luggage

 The Skip Hop collection of suitcases targets little travelers with cutesy zoo-inspired designs from foxes and unicorns to butterflies and smiling giraffes.
-The suitcases' small stature make it better-suited to hauling must-have in-flight items and toys rather than an entire wardrobe, but it also makes it easy for kids to handle.
+The suitcases' small stature make it better-suited for hauling must-have in-flight items and toys rather than an entire wardrobe, but it also makes it easy for kids to handle.
 The front pocket is ideal for quick-grab items like books and snacks, while the larger compartment hides behind two zipper pulls that reach all the way to the bottom of the suitcase, making it easy to access the bag’s contents.
 Kids will definitely love the playful designs, while parents will appreciate the detachable “adult strap” that’ll let you sling the suitcase over your own shoulder when you've really got to get moving.

-If you’ve got a toddler it’s inevitable that they’ll try to ride your rolling suitcase like a horse, leading to the just-as-inevitable fall and temper tantrum.
+If you’ve got a toddler, it’s inevitable that they’ll try to ride your rolling suitcase like a horse, leading to the just-as-inevitable fall and temper tantrum.
 Get ahead of that unavoidable fact with the Trunki, which calls itself the “Original Kid’s Ride-On Suitcase.”
 It definitely looks the part, with a saddle-like dip in the top and concave sides that make room for upper thighs — space that your kid will appreciate as they scoot their way across the airport terminal.
 The main strap can be used to pull the rider or to shrug over your shoulder when nap time hits.
-The carry-on-friendly suitcase sits on four big in-line wheels with enough storage space inside (just less than 15 gallons) to hold your child's essentials.
+The carry-on kids' suitcase sits on four big in-line wheels with enough storage space inside (just less than 15 gallons) to hold the essentials.
 All the design features, from the use of soft rubber to the all-plastic latch, have been designed with kid use and kid safety in mind.
 They also look cute, with horns on the front that double as handles.
 The bag is available in eight different colors; each one is rated to carry up to 110 pounds and comes with a five-year warranty.

-Best 360-Degree Spinner: American Tourister Disney Hard-Sided Spinner
+Best Spinner: American Tourister Disney Hard-Sided Spinner

 American Tourister has been making some of the industry’s leading luggage since 1933, which should tell you that this pick is about far more than the company’s collaboration with Disney.
-The striking suitcase sits on four wheels that spin 360 degrees, making it easy to maneuver in any direction, along with a push-button locking retractable pull handle and two grab-handles (one at the top, one at the side).
+This striking kids' suitcase sits on four wheels that spin 360 degrees, making it easy to maneuver in any direction, along with a push-button locking retractable pull handle and two grab-handles (one at the top, one at the side).
 Inside, you’ll find compression straps as well as a zippered divider panel that offers copious storage within its 28 x 19.75 x 12-inch interior.
 An ABS plastic exterior makes the suitcase plenty durable.
-Unlike most of the other pieces of luggage in this round-up, however, the robust size of this hard-sider means you’ll have to check it.
+Unlike most of the other pieces of luggage in the market, however, the robust size of this hard-sider means you’ll have to check it.
 All that being said, the patterns — which include Minnie and Mickie Mouse in a variety of incarnations — are striking, and downright impossible to not spot on a conveyer belt.

 Best for Personalization: Pottery Barn Kids Make It Mine Custom Luggage

 Travel is all about discovering who you are when you’re wandering a foreign land.
-But you can expend that self-discovery into an expression of how you love to travel by creating a custom piece of luggage.
+But you can expand that self-discovery into an expression of how you love to travel by creating a custom piece of luggage.
 This will appeal to the creative kids in your crew.
 First, you choose a case type from either a small (equivalent to most carry-ons) or larger option and then choose your color, which ranges from pink to green to turquoise blue.

-Both sizes come with a cool dimpled treatment and impact-resistance polycarbonate hard shell exterior.
+Both sizes come with a cool dimpled treatment and impact-resistance polycarbonate hardshell exterior.
 You can also choose your trim color and either silver or gold accents on the telescoping handle.
 The bags all sit on four in-line wheels for easy movement and the interior splits between a central pocket with an X-shaped compression strap and a separate zippered section.
 There are other custom suitcases on the market, with features that let you add custom graphics or your name, but this series wins out because the results are always fun and personalized without becoming too cutesy or dated, meaning your creative kid will get years of loyal use, even as their tastes change.

-Best for Snacks: Obersee Kids Luggage
+Best for Snacks: Obersee Kids Travel Suitcase

 Most parents of growing children will tell you that, when it comes to eating, their kid is a bottomless pit.
-While any suitcase can carry an inventory of must-have snacks, Oversee’s line of rolling suitcases ups your food game by integrating coolers into the design.
+While any suitcase can carry an inventory of must-have snacks, Oversee’s line of rolling kids' suitcases ups your food game by integrating coolers into the design.
 Just drop cold snacks into the dedicated front pocket, and you’re set.
 Intended for travelers that range from three to seven, you also get a host of other smaller outer pockets, two water bottle pockets, and a large internal pocket — measuring 16 x 11 x 8.5 inches — that’s sizable enough for a few days of clothing.
 Made of 100-percent polyester, the bag will stand up against most road-side abuse and weighs only four pounds.
 The two wheels roll smoothly, and the telescoping handle has been configured to extend and tailored to the strength of most children.
 The pattern options trend toward the more conservative, but even the black version boasts cool space graphics and the pink edition comes with a sparkly star or peace symbol.